 Kimberly Ratcliff – Oakwood, Texas

 Kimberly Ratcliff is trailblazing in the beef community as a modern-approach ranch manager, successful entrepreneur, and advocate for minority beef producers in Texas.
 Educated at Long Island University in marketing and computer science, Kimberly first held a corporate position at Bloomberg on Wall Street in New York.
-In 2007, she moved to Oakwood, Texas to manage Caney Creek Ranch, a diverse beef operation founded by her parents five years earlier.
+In 2007, she moved to Oakwood, Texas to manage Ratcliff Caney Creek Ranch, a diverse beef operation founded by her parents in 2002.

-Covering 2,500 acres across Freestone, Leon and Houston Counties (with the main location in Oakwood), Caney Creek Ranch raises registered Charbray cattle, about 550 a season.
-Their breeding stock are sold nationally and internationally and the ranch also produces commercial cattle, horses, livestock feed resources, and has a direct-to-consumer meat company (Farm to Freezer Meat Company).
+Covering 2,500 acres across Freestone, Leon and Houston Counties (with the main location in Oakwood), Ratcliff Caney Creek Ranch raises registered Charbray cattle for breeding, and Angus cross for beef, about 550 a season.
+Their breeding stock is sold nationally and internationally and the ranch also produces commercial cattle, horses, livestock feed resources, and has a direct-to-consumer meat company (Ratcliff Premium Meats).

-Kimberly and her family will be featured in an upcoming episode in season three of Beef Loving Texans’ “BBQuest” TV show, launching this summer.
-She feels a behind-the-scenes peek at her ranch is a way for viewers to learn more about her unique story, see the passion and care that goes into producing beef, and also relate to the family dynamics of working closely with loved ones.
+Kimberly and her family were featured in a CBS Saturday Morning special with Michelle Miller that explored her story and mission through her work on the ranch.
+Kimberly feels a behind-the-scenes peek at her ranch is a way for viewers to learn more about her unique story, the work she’s doing to support her community, see the passion and care that goes into producing pasture-raised beef, and also relate to the family dynamics of working closely with loved ones.

 “I would talk with my parents on the phone daily,” she said.
 “They would keep me updated about the newest activities at the ranch and also reveal many of their challenges.
 Those daily conversations made me realize the disconnect between the commodity trading community and the agriculture community.
 This disconnect began my transition to move back to the ranch.”